johnbenac/religiondesigner/docs/decisions/ADR-003-texts-as-generic-tree.md

 ## Rationale

-By choosing a generic tree with a small set of levels, we avoided hard‑wiring any one religion’s canon structure.
+By choosing a generic tree with a small set of levels, we avoided hard‑wiring any one movement’s canon structure.
 Developers can model Torah scrolls, Vedic hymns, sutras, letters or modern pamphlets using the same API.
 Allowing texts outside of collections supports adhoc prayers or instructions.
 The flexible `mainFunction` and `tags` fields give downstream tools hints about how to display or process a text without requiring schema changes.
 This decision reflects a trade‑off between precision and simplicity: we lose some fidelity about unusual text structures but gain a uniform representation across traditions.

 ## Consequences